 The objective of the new capital campaign is to create a new agricultural interpretive centre to educate and promote connections between society and agriculture and to restore the mill site to a thriving cultural hub and gathering space.

 The rest of the complex will be a vibrant, bustling hub of activity.
-It will offer a mid-sized event centre, shared meeting space for service groups, artists, youth and seniors, as well as office spaces and spaces for use by businesses.
+It will offer a multo-purpose space, meeting space for service groups, artists, youth and seniors, as well as a servery, patio and enhanced gardens and grounds.

 The exterior grounds provide a comfortable, park-like setting featuring large aluminum panel signs that display important aspects of Yorkton’s history, including York Colony, the railroad, and the signing of Treaty 4.